 CTB claims to generate $1 billion in annual sales.

-Amid hard times for farmers hurt by a bad economy, CTB has continued to thrive through the use of key acquisitions and the opening of new manufacturing facilities in strategic areas.
+Amid hard times for farmers hurt by a bad economy, CTB has continued to thrive through the use of key acquisitions, expanding its product portfolio, and the opening of new manufacturing facilities in strategic areas.

 In mid-2012 it obtained Meyn Holding, the parent company of Meyn Food Processing Technology.
 The acquisition of Meyn fortified CTB's core poultry meat processing equipment operations and gave it access to offices in Poland and the Netherlands.
 Months earlier, CTB made a move to expand its growing PigTek business by purchasing a new manufacturing facility in Georgia.
 It also purchased Martin Industries, a maker of grain handling systems, in 2012.